hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 #### Override Roster

-An `Override Roster` is an optional Roster that DevOps may provide for the explicit purpose of starting a network in a specific state, with a specific set of nodes, such as during a Network Transplant Process.
-A common example of this is Mainnet State being transplanted into Testnet.
+An `Override Roster` is an optional Roster that DevOps may provide for the explicit purpose of starting a network using a specific state, with a specific set of nodes, such as during a Network Transplant Process.
+A common example of this is Mainnet State being transplanted into a testing network.
 Provided an existing State and an `Override Roster`, the platform will adopt that roster.
 The next round number for this network will continue from the last round number in the provided state.
 The trigger for adopting the `Override Roster` will be the presence of an Override Roster at start-up with a State existing on disk.
 Bear in mind the Network Transplant process is designed primarily with test networks in mind.
-Upon adoption of the Override Roster, the Override Roster will be deleted from disk.
+Upon adoption of the Override Roster, the Override Roster should be deleted from disk.
 In test networks where this process is designed to be used, the Override Roster can be easily accessed and deleted by DevOps.